The Hypotheses on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity and Their Partial Proof

-{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} In this review article we collected more than ten theorems on expansions of iterated Ito and Stratonovich stochastic integrals, which have been formulated and proved by the author.
-These theorems open a new direction for study of iterated Ito and Stratonovich stochastic integrals.
-The expansions based on multiple and repeated Fourier--Legendre series as well as on multiple and repeated trigonomectic Fourier series, converging in the mean and pointwise are presented in the article.
-Some of these theorems connected with iterated stochastic integrals of multiplicities 1 to 5.
-Also we consider two theorems on expansions of iterated Ito stochastic integrals of arbitrary multiplicity $k$, based on generalized multiple Fourier series converging in the space $L_2([t, T]^k)$ as well as two theorems on expansions of iterated Stratonovich stochastic integrals of arbitrary multiplicity $k$, based on generalized repeated Fourier series converging pointwise.
-On the base of the presented theorems we formulate 3 hypotheses on expansions of iterated Stratonovich stochastic integrals of arbitrary multiplicity $k$, based on generalized multiple Fourier series converging in $L_2([t, T]^k).$ These iterated Stratonovich stochastic integrals are part of the Taylor--Stratonovich expansion.
-Moreover, the considered expansions contain only one operation of the limit transition and substantially simpler than their analogues for iterated Ito stochastic integrals.
-Therefore the results of the article can be useful for solution of the problem of numerical integration of Ito stochastic differential equations.
+{\sc Abstract. } In this article, we collected more than thirty theorems on expansions of iterated Ito and Stratonovich stochastic integrals which have been formulated and proved by the author in the period from 1997 to 2025.
+These theorems open up a new direction for study of iterated Ito and Stratonovich stochastic integrals.
+We consider two theorems on expansion of iterated Ito stochastic integrals of arbitrary multiplicity $k$ $(k\in\mathbb{N})$ based on generalized multiple Fourier series converging in the sense of norm in Hilbert space $L_2([t, T]^k)$.
+We adapt these theorems on expansion of iterated Ito stochastic integrals of arbitrary multiplicity $k$ $(k\in\mathbb{N})$ for iterated Stratonovich stochastic integrals of multiplicities 1 to 8 (the case of continuously differentiable weight functions and a complete orthonormal system of Legendre polynomials or trigonometric functions in $L_2([t, T])$) and for iterated Stratonovich stochastic integrals of multiplicities 1 to 6 (the case of an arbitrary complete orthonormal system of functions in $L_2([t, T])$).
+On the base of the presented theorems we formulate several hypotheses on expansions of iterated Stratonovich stochastic integrals of arbitrary multiplicity $k$ $(k\in\mathbb{N})$.
+Recently, Hypothesis~8 (Sect.~27) has been proved for the case of an arbitrary complete orthonormal system of functions in $L_2([t, T])$ and $p_1=\ldots=p_k=p,$ $k\in\mathbb{N}$ but under one additional condition (Theorems~57, 59).
+The considered expansions converge in the mean-square sense and contain only one operation of the limit transition in contrast to its existing analogues.
+The mentioned iterated Stratonovich stochastic integrals are part of the Taylor--Stratonovich expansion.
+Therefore, the results of the article can be applied to numerical integration of Ito SDEs.
+The results of the article were reformulated in the form of theorems of the Wong--Zakai type for iterated Stratonovich stochastic integrals.

 \end{quote} }